 Will I ever stop?
 Well, I don't know.

 If you want some hummus, then just make it.

-Check out this hook while the blender revolves it.
+Check out this hook while the processor revolves it.

 Hum-mus baby!
 Buf-fa-lo hum-mus baby!